danbamboo/sr-sdet-assignment/assignment_submission/Part2:API_and_Contract_Testing_Guide.md.md

 ## Intro - TLDR- Just Run The Tests

-I wanted to start this section with a quick guide on how to run the tests in case you want to jump in to that immediately.
+I wanted to start this section with a quick guide on how to run the tests in case you want to jump into that immediately.
 Subsequent sections will provide additional details.

-All tests (API and Contract) can all be ran via the Makefile and make commands :)
+All tests (API and Contract) can be run via the Makefile and make commands :)

 ### Run API Tests
 Prerequisite:  All services should be running locally.
-The command docker compose up --build can still be used for this.
+The command `docker compose up --build` can still be used for this.

 ***Running***